WolfgangOfner/ProgrammingWithWolfgangWebsite/README.md

 ```
 If you only want to run the website, you can use the following code, which should start faster than the above one:

-Optionally use the --force_polling flag which enables a watcher that re-creates the files everytime something changes.
+Optionally use the --force_polling flag which enables a watcher that re-creates the files every time something changes.

 ## Setting up the live environment